Namchee/dependent/README.md

 npm install -g @namchee/dependent
 ```

+> This package can only be executed on NodeJS 12 or later.

 ## Usage

 > Make sure that you have a working NodeJS installation!
 Refer to [this instruction](https://nodejs.org/en/download/) about how to setup NodeJS on your machine